a11apurva/MedBook/README.md

 ## Future Implementation:

 1. General/Private Consultation
-	-General Consultation
+	* General Consultation
-		>A Medical Qeury by an individual can be answered by any doctor registered on the App.
+		* A Medical Qeury by an individual can be answered by any doctor registered on the App.
-	-Private Consultation
+	* Private Consultation
-		>A medical query by an individual can be answered only by a particular doctor of that person's choice
+		* A medical query by an individual can be answered only by a particular doctor of that person's choice

 2. Blood Bank using local conectivity
-	-To be able to find people(who have the app installed) of the same blood type within a certain(eg 1km) radius -A user will have to switch on(and agree to) this facility if they want to receive requests to donate blood
+	* To be able to find people(who have the app installed) of the same blood type within a certain(eg 1km) radius
+	* A user will have to switch on(and agree to) this facility if they want to receive requests to donate blood

 3. Accelerometer
-	-For the elderly
-	-Configure to the Band and send notification to emergency contact and people within 1 km radius during emergency. (testing this using acceleration)
+	* Configure the Band to send notification to emergency contact and people during an emergency. (testing this using acceleration)
+	* For the elderly - Detect fall or loss of balance

-4. Background Montioring of HeartBeat Using Microsoft Band -to continuously track heart-beat in background and get a graph
+4. Background Montioring of HeartBeat Using Microsoft Band
+	* To continuously track heart-beat in background and plot a graph.
+Right now the heartbeat monitor works only when the App is open.

 5. Voice Control for visually impared
-	-to empower the visually impaired community.
+	* To empower the visually impaired community.

 6. Calorie Calculator
-	-Calculates the calorie in-take
+	* Calculate the calorie in-take

 7. Health Tips
-	-Daily Health tips
+	* Daily Health tips